 This is used to fund future expenditure against the PCC Group's PFI Site at Ystrad Mynach.
+The PFI contract was terminated on the 31st January 2020 and this reserve will no longer be in use.

 Future Budgetary Balance Reserve